Popmotion/popmotion/docs/learn/advanced/value-pipelines.md

 }).start();
 ```

-Or apply stepped motion to spring physics:
+Or applies stepped motion to spring physics:

 ```javascript
 physics({